Dual Diagnosis Treatment Princeton, IL

 Services provided:

-• Transitional-age young adults and treatment for teenagers
+• Transitional-age young adults and rehab for teens

 Sinnissippi Centers Inc - 28.3 miles from Princeton, IL

-Sinnissippi Centers Inc is a dual diagnosis treatment center in Sterling, IL that provides treatment services for mental health and substance abuse disorders that include mood disorders as well as binge eating.
+Sinnissippi Centers Inc is a dual diagnosis treatment center in Sterling, IL that offers treatment services for mental health and substance use disorders that include borderline personality disorder as well as schizoid personality disorder.

 Address: 2611 Woodlawn Road, Sterling, IL 61081 in Whiteside County